Updated on June 25th, 2020

 Social media today plays a huge role in the ongoing drug abuse crisis in America.
-Although it is marketed as a safe, fun, online place to interact with friends and family (and it definitely can be), some people also abuse it for the purpose of sharing drug-related propaganda or for selling illegal substances.
+Although social apps and websites are marketed as a safe, fun, online place to interact with friends and family (and they definitely can be), some people also abuse them to share drug-related propaganda or to sell illegal substances.

 Social Media in Today’s World

 Social media platforms have an increasingly large responsibility to maintain online safety due to an ever-growing population of users.
 According to TechCrunch, some of the world’s most popular social media platforms boast the following total monthly users.1

 - Instagram – 700 million monthly users

 - WhatsApp – 1.2 billion monthly users

 - Snapchat – approximately 255 million monthly users